 Parents/carers will be informed of any significant incidents involving their children in order to support their children and the school in seeking resolution and restoring a safe environment for all children.
-Parents of victims or alleged victims of bullying will not be informed as to the nature of the consequence for the perpetrator.
-This is to protect all children in this instance.

 If, as a parent/carer, you are not satisfied with how a situation has been handled, you can speak to our impartial Safeguarding Governor, Ms Cheryl McMillan-Jackson, who is contactable via the school office.